romeshl/MissionReadyHQ-Mission-2-Recipe-Scaler/README.md

 3. Use of document.getElementById() or document.querySelector() to change or
 4. display the values/styles/attributes of the original HTML
-5. Use of Events (e.g. onclick or addEventListener) Any one of the following
+5. Use of Events (e.g. onclick or addEventListener)
+6. Any one of the following,
-    a.
-Use of Loops
+    - Use of Loops
-    b.
-Demonstrate the use of both arithmetic and comparative operators.
+    - Demonstrate the use of both arithmetic and comparative operators.

 For this project I decided to code a recipe scaler which would be useful in a production kitchen.